Lecture 12: Your Cosmic Adventure - Building “Space Guardian” with Pygame!

 Your Next Task:

-2. Make sure you have an asteroid.png image (or that the fallback circle is acceptable for now).
+asteroid.pngimage (or that the fallback circle is acceptable for now). - Add the code to create the

-4. Run your game!
+asteroidsgroup and the loop to spawn your initial set of asteroids. - Run your game!
 You should now see your spaceship and several asteroids appearing from the top, moving downwards at different speeds, and some might drift sideways.
 When they go off-screen, they should reappear from the top again.

 Our space is starting to look more dangerous!
 Next, we’ll give our spaceship the ability to shoot back!